 Here are the metrics that are available using stats.rc:

 - GPU Power Usage

 - Average CPU Frequency Utilization

-Common applications such as MATLAB, Jupyter, RStudio, Stata and others can be run in your web browser via MyAdroit or MyDella.
-To view the job statistics of a running or completed job, follow these steps:
+Common applications such as Jupyter, MATLAB, RStudio, Stata and others can be run in your web browser via MyAdroit, MyDella or MyStellar.
+To view the job statistics of an active or completed job, follow these steps: